Welcome to 4B!

 We are studying and analyzing literary elements: character, setting, theme, mood, etc. in reading.
-This week we focused on conflict and the 4 common types of conflict found in literature.
-Paying close attention to the character conflict can greatly enhance the overall understanding of a story.
+This week we focused on the story elements plot diagram to help to visually analyze the components of fiction.
+We will continue next week.

-In Writer’s Workshop, we looked at how personal narrative writing is more effective when we write “seed” stories rather than “watermelon” ones.
-This enhances what the writer is trying to convey.
+In Writer’s Workshop, we looked at how personal narrative writing is more effective when we use good writing as models.
 What I am most happy about is that the children are really starting to enjoy writing as they see how they can make choices about what they write, and how they can improve their writing by applying what we are learning.

 Looking ahead to next week: